LeonardTarigan/personal-web-v4/src/content/blogs/mastering-the-amend-flag.md

 Have you ever made a commit, only to realize you forgot to include some files, mistyped a message, or wished you could make a quick edit without adding a new commit?
 This is where the `git commit --amend` command shines.
 The `--amend` option allows you to modify the last commit, saving you from creating a new one just to fix a minor mistake.

-In this post, we’ll explore how to use the amend flag, its benefits, and when to use it (and when not to!).
+In this post, we’ll explore how to use the amend flag, its benefits, and when to use it (and when not to).

 ## Why Use The Amend Flag?